openenergymonitor/emonhub/conf/interfacer_examples/smasolar/readme.md

 Note, you do *NOT* have to manually enter the nodes into the "[nodes]" section of the config file.

-### readdcvalues ###
+### packettrace ###
-Some inverters don't support reading of DC values, configure this to zero to skip requesting this information
+If needed, set to 1 to enable debug logging of the bluetooth communication packets.
+You will also need to set the debug level for emonHub to DEBUG.